Emotional breakdown is happening to women at epidemic proportions*, yet itās a conversation too few of us are having.

 You can pinpoint the exact day you ovulate.
 No, not by counting days or using an app.
 By listening to the signs in your body.

-It gave me an effective and natural alternative to the pill, and it revolutionised my relationship with my body.
+It gave me an effective and natural alternative to the pill, and it revolutionized my relationship with my body.

 - Understanding your cycle is crucial to living in harmony with your body, because the hormonal ups and downs influence your body and mind in complex ways.